7 iconic photo spots in Lisbon you shouldn't miss during your next trip

 From the abandoned winery, I recommend walking along the seaside until you reach the village of Ginjal.
 You’ll find plenty of photo opportunities along the way.
 It will take you around an hour to get there.
 From there, take the ferry back to the city of Lisbon.

-The torre de Belém was built between 1515 and 1521.
-It acted as a light tower for the estuary funnel of the Tejo River to safely guide vessels that wanted to dock in Lisbon.
+The Torre de Belém was built between 1515 and 1521.
+It acted as a line of defense for Lisbon at the estuary funnel of the Tejo River.
 You can visit the interior of the tower.
 If you plan to do so, I recommend booking your tickets in advance for the first possible timeslot of the day.
+You can do that right at a booth near the tower.

 Torre de Belém Lighthouse